 Eucalyptus honey can be put on the skin to treat acne, eczema, psoriasis, and minor burns and cuts.

-It can help to soothe and hydrate the skin, while the antioxidants can help to protect against damage from free radicals.
+It can help soothe and hydrate the skin, while the antioxidants can help protect against damage from free radicals.

 There are things in eucalyptus honey, like antioxidants, prebiotics, and antibacterial and antiviral compounds, that can help boost the immune system.

 Antioxidants help to protect the body against damage from harmful molecules called free radicals, which can weaken the immune system over time.

 Prebiotics are things that feed the good bacteria in your gut, which can help your immune system work better.